enthought/okonomiyaki/doc/source/file_formats.rst

 interpreter/compiler.
 For example, Enthought may provide a python 2.7.10 runtime, or a pypy-based runtime.

-Concretelly, runtimes are simple zipfiles containing the files required for the interpreter to work, its standard library, etc...
+Concretely, runtimes are simple zipfiles containing the files required for the interpreter to work, its standard library, etc...
 It generally is fairly close to the upstream distribution of the interpreter, e.g. a python runtime on windows will be fairly close to a python installed from the python.org msi